enkidevs/curriculum/python/core/unordered-data-types/dictionary-standard-mapping-type.md

 In the example above, `'name'` and `'Jack'` are a *key-value pair*. `'name'` acts as the *key*, and `'Jack'` is the *value*.

-Dictionaries are similar to lists because we they are easily mutable - *we can add and remove items*.
+Dictionaries are similar to lists because they are easily mutable - *we can add and remove items*.

 Two important differences are: